A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Incremental D-MPC algorithm

 \section{\emph{Incremental} D-MPC algorithm}

-In this section, we design an \emph{incremental} D-MPC algorithm that includes at the high level an explicit design of the trajectory of ``fast" output $y_f^{\scriptscriptstyle[N]}$ such that it reaches the reference value $y_{f,r}$ or its neighbour promptly in the slow time scale, also an integral action so as to improve robustness in case of model uncetainties, e.g., due to modelling errors.
-Compared with D-MPC, this version requires a major modification on the high-level MPC formulation, meanwhile preserves the previous design of the fast shrinking horizon MPC at the low level. \\
+{ In this section, we design an \emph{Incremental} D-MPC algorithm to improve the control performance associated with the ``fast" output $y_f$ and to compensate for possible time-varying piece-wise constant or smooth uncertainties.}

-\subsection{Design of the incremental D-MPC}
+\subsection{Design of the Incremental D-MPC}

-In the following we mainly focus on the redesign of the MPC regulator at the high level.
-As a further attention is paid at this level to design the trajectory of $y_f^{\scriptscriptstyle[N]}$, it is convenient to partition the sampled system \eqref{Eqn:CL_k} as the one with the structure similar to~\eqref{Eqn:sigma_s_f}.
-To proceed, according to the structures of $A$ and $B$ (see \eqref{Eqn:CL}), we first rewrite the matrices $A^{\scriptscriptstyle[N]}$, $B^{\scriptscriptstyle[N]}$ into the following forms
+In the following we first focus on the re-design of the MPC regulator at the high level.
+To this end, we first partition the above sampled system as the one with the structure similar to~\eqref{Eqn:sigma_s_f}. {To proceed, we rewrite the matrices $A^{\scriptscriptstyle[N]}$, $B^{\scriptscriptstyle[N]}$, and vector $\tilde d^{\scriptscriptstyle[N]}$ into the following forms

-where $A_{ss}^{\scriptscriptstyle[N]}\in\mathbb{R}^{n_s\times n_s}$, $B_{ss}^{\scriptscriptstyle[N]}\in\mathbb{R}^{n_s\times m_s}$.
+where $A_{ss}^{\scriptscriptstyle[N]}\in\mathbb{R}^{n_s\times n_s}$, $B_{ss}^{\scriptscriptstyle[N]}\in\mathbb{R}^{n_s\times m_s}$, $\tilde d_s^{\scriptscriptstyle[N]}\in \mathbb{R}^{n_s}$.